 The cornerstones of Gregory social life are a number of extremely casual weekly or regular get-togethers, open to residents (and only residents) of all years; attending these are the best way to get to know your fellow residents, including our GAs, RAs, Faculty and House Dean.

-Check out The Gregory Year for info on some of our annual or semesterly events, and the Modern Languages and Film Culture pages for the schedule for all our themed programming.
+Check out the House Calendar and the Modern Languages and Film Culture pages for the schedule for all our themed programming.
 There is always somethings going on the House-- and every Gregorian is welcome.

 Some simple rules: remember to always bring your own cups, plates, and utensils... and be mindful of anyone who might be still waiting for food as you load up.

 So where can you find a crowd--and comfort food--during the week?

 Bring Your Own Mug! or BYOM (say it, don’t spell it--it's be-YOM, no matter what else you hear) is a Gregory institution, started by Irene Godoy ('05) and carried on these days by House Managers Ashley and Emily every Tuesday evening, BYOM managers serve up hot chocolate, cider, and ample portions of baked products and other goodies in one of the House kitchens.

 Don’t have your own mug to bring?
 You'll get your own official Gregory mug.
 BYOM is a snazzy way to meet and mingle with other Gregorians (including staff), same time, same place every week.